ogurez/NodeJSMP/README.md

 Next you shoud run `npm run db-create` which will create Users table and add some rows there.

-Now you are ready, so tou can run the application with `npm start`
+Now you are ready, so you can run the application with `npm start`

 Run linter with `npm run lint`